Anshuldhanjwal/Automated-Weapon-Detection-System/README.md

 ## ⚠️ Limitations

-- Trained on handguns and knives only (no rifles, explosives, etc.)
+- Firearm model detects handguns, pistols and rifles — not explosives or bladed tools beyond knives
 - Performance may degrade in extreme low-light images
 - Designed for static image analysis (video processing is a future enhancement)
 - Investigators must verify all AI-flagged evidence before legal use